kz0817/kanashibari/README.md

 kanashibari
 ===========

-A utility that resumes and suspend processes such as a web browser, which are working when the user is not used.
+A utility that suspends and resumes processes such as a web browser in order to save power consumption.
+Some processes are working in background when that are not used.